 Plumbago Growth and Care Guide

-Want to add a touch of elegance and color to your garden?
 Plumbago, also known as Leadwort, is a versatile plant known for its striking clusters of sky-blue or white flowers.
 Whether used as a shrub, ground cover, or in containers, plumbago brings year-round beauty to your outdoor space.
+This Plant Guide will show you how to successfully grow and care for Plumbago in your garden.
+From planting and pruning to soil, sunlight, and watering needs, you’ll learn everything required for lush growth and nonstop blooms.

 Introduction to Plumbago